wso2/cellery-samples/composites/pet-store/composite-to-composite/README.md

     ```

-2. Once the pet-store is built, you can run the composite and create the `pet-store` instance by below command.
+2. Once the pet-store is built, you can run the composite and create the `pet-fe-guest` instance by below command.
 ```
 $ cellery run wso2cellery/pet-fe-guest-mode-composite:latest -n pet-fe-guest -l petStoreBackend:pet-be-guest -d
   ✔ Extracting Cell Image wso2cellery/pet-fe-guest-mode-composite:latest